-Clustering is one technology used to create a grid infrastructure.
-Simple clusters have static resources for specific applications by specific owners.
+Clustering is one technology used to create grid infrastructure.
+Simple clusters have static resources for specific applications owned by specific owners.

-Grids, which can consist of multiple clusters, are dynamic resource pools shareable among many different applications and users.
-A grid does not assume that all servers in it are running the same set of applications.
+Grids, consisting of multiple clusters, are dynamic resource pools shareable among many applications and users.
+A grid does not assume that all servers are running the same set of applications.
 Applications can be scheduled and migrated across servers in the grid.
-Grids share resources from and among independent system owners.
+Grids share resources with and among independent system owners.

-At the highest level, the idea of grid computing is computing as a utility.
+At its highest level, the idea of grid computing is computing as a utility.
 In other words, we need not care where our data resides or which computer processes our request.
-We should be able to request information or computation and have it delivered as per our requirement.
-This is analogous to the way the electric utilities work; without knowing where the generator is or how the electric grid is wired, we just ask for electricity and we get it.
+We should be able to request information or computation and have it delivered as per our requirements.
+This is analogous to the way electric utilities work; without knowing where the generator is or how the electric grid is wired, we ask for electricity, and we get it.
 The goal is to make computing a utility, a commodity, and ubiquitous.
-Hence the name ‘Grid’.
+Hence, it is called a grid.
 This perspective of utility computing is, of course, a ‘client-side’ view.

 From the ‘server-side’ (or behind the scenes), the grid is about resource allocation, information sharing, and high availability.
-Resource allocation ensures that all those, who request resources, are getting what they need and that those resources are not standing idle while requests go unserviced.
-Information sharing makes sure that the information, the users and applications need, is available as and when it is requested for.
-High availability features guarantee that all the data and computation are always available as a utility.
+Resource allocation ensures that all those who request resources get what they need and that those resources are not standing idle while requests go unserviced.
+Information sharing makes sure that the information that users and applications need is available as and when it is requested for.
+High-availability features guarantee that all the data and computations are always available as a utility.

 The Oracle Grid architecture pools large numbers of servers, storage, and networks into a flexible, on-demand computing resource for enterprise computing needs.
 The grid computing infrastructure continually analyzes the demand for resources and adjusts the supply accordingly.

 For example, we can run different applications on a grid of several linked database servers.
-When reports are due at the end of the month, the Database Administrator can automatically provision more servers to that application to handle the increased demand.
+When reports are due at the end of the month, a database administrator can automatically provision more servers for that application to handle the increased demand.

 Grid computing uses sophisticated workload management that makes it possible for applications to share resources across many servers.
 Data processing capacity can be added or removed on demand, and resources within a location can be dynamically provisioned.
 Web services can quickly integrate applications to create new business processes.